mluisbrown/michael-brown.net-hugo/content/post/2018/local-authentication.md

 ## What are you authenticating?

-When integrating Touch ID and Face ID, you need to think about what it is that you are actually protecting and how, because if you were dependent on the user's password for, say, making an API call to a server to get an auth token, then you won't have that password if you're using biomtric authentication.
+When integrating Touch ID and Face ID, you need to think about what it is that you are actually protecting and how, because if you were dependent on the user's password for, say, making an API call to a server to get an auth token, then you won't have that password if you're using biometric authentication.
 There are a couple of options:

 * You could store the password (well, a hash of it) in the keychain and use that.
 * For APIs, you could store a persistent auth token in the keychain, and use that.
 This requires that the user authenticates using their password when you're enabling biometric authentication in your app, so that you have a token to store.